COVID-19 Communications Advisory Panel report

 “We put strategic communication activity at the heart of the hub with a focus on ensuring communication equality through content, materials and audience specific campaigns.”

-GCS identified a 10% to 15% gap between BAME and non-BAME audiences on key indicators of awareness, understanding and action.
+GCS identified a 10% to 15% gap between Black, Asian and Minority Ethnic (BAME) and non-BAME audiences on key indicators of awareness, understanding and action.
 A plan was developed to level-up the difference.

 Paid and earned media activity was focused specifically on this audience.
 This included upweighting paid targeting and engagement with international media.
 This is typically a trusted source of media for members of the BAME community, for whom English is a second language.